 - Injustice 2: Deadshot's fight intros have him walk into view knuckle rolling a cartridge before tossing it into the air and catching it after his opponent speaks.

-- Valorant: On the character select screen, all the Agents do some kind of cool-looking pose.
+- Valorant: On the character select screen, all the Agents do some kind of cool-looking pose and action that demonstrates some of their abilities.
 In Cypher's case, he does a coin roll with one of the trigger discs for his Trapwire ability.
 During gameplay, when the Trapwire ability is selected, he walks a trigger disc across his fingers before taking hold of it.

 - Gravity Falls: While playing Dungeons, Dungeons & More Dungeons with Dipper, Grunkle Ford performs a knuckle roll with a die before he casts it, bringing attention to the fact that his hand has six fingers.

 - Regular Show: In the episode "No Train No Gain", Pops does this as a part of his training.
 As the training montage goes haywire, he starts telekinetically floating the coin between his fingers instead, before becoming powerful enough to liquify the coin to have it pass through all finger gaps at once.

 - X-Men: Evolution: In the Cold Open of "Strategy X", Scott is practicing doing a coin walk while watching a football game, but he drops the coin.
 When he goes under the bleachers to retrieve it, he finds Jerk Jock Duncan bullying Toad, who has been pickpocketing people watching the game.